AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/README.md

 ## The solution
 1. Implement the Ideal pipeline
 2. In Step 5 add the following:
-  a.
-Keep our normal approval process to QA
+    1. Keep our normal approval process to QA
-  b.
-Add a Gate
+    2. Add a Gate
-  c.
-The Gate will wait until the Build has a Build Tag applied (this is a tag on your build, not your source control)
+    3. The Gate will wait until the Build has a Build Tag applied (this is a tag on your build, not your source control)
-  d.
-Once the Build tag is applied the release will continue
+    4. Once the Build tag is applied the release will continue
-  e.
-The approval to QA is performed and everything works as normal
+    5. The approval to QA is performed and everything works as normal

 ### How to setup the build tag gate
 1. Copy the Azure Function that is in this repository and deploy